Reconstruction Treaties: Intertribal Council

 The Intertribal Council evolved into the Territorial Legislature for the Indian Territory described in the Oklahoma organic act which established Oklahoma and Indian Territories.
 Each tribe would have one representative, with an additional representative for each one thousand tribal members.
 The superintendent of Indian affairs would serve as the council's chief executive.

 Land concessions

 Choctaw and Chickasaw

 The Choctaw and Chickasaw Nations had a single Reconstruction Treaty, the Choctaw and Chickasaw Treaty of Washington (1866). in which they sold land west of the 98 longitude to the United States for $300,000.
 Much of this land was previously "leased" to the Federal Government and was the home of other Indian tribes.

 Cherokee

 Cherokee gave up their "Neutral Lands" in southeastern Kansas and the Cherokee Strip, to be sold to the highest bidder for not less than $1.25 an acre.
-They also agreed sell land to the Osage Nation and to allow the federal government to settle other tribes in the Cherokee Outlet in exchange for payment made by the government to the Cherokee Nation.
+They also agreed to sell land to the Osage Nation and to allow the federal government to settle other tribes in the Cherokee Outlet in exchange for payment made by the government to the Cherokee Nation.